abcarroll/hack3r3d-php-openssl-cryptor/README.md

 Description
 -----------

+This is a fork of https://github.com/ioncube/php-openssl-cryptor git repo.
+This is the same code, but I rearranged it and made it into a composer package.
+I wanted to use it with my other composer code, and so it made sense to make this fork.

 Simple to use class for encrypting/decrypting using the PHP Openssl library.

 The Cryptor class supports arbitrary encryption and key hashing algorithms, along